neurophant/windseed/README.md

 - 1 minute test with 1 minute timeout
 - 1 and 10 threads
 - From 10 to 100 connections with step of 10 connections
-- Pagination using OFFSET and pagination using pagination table
+- Pagination using SQL OFFSET and pagination using pagination table
 - First and last page
 - Sorted by name
-- Compare Windseed and [Windseed-Django] (https://github.com/embali/windseed-django)
+- Compare Windseed and [Django] (https://github.com/embali/windseed-django)
 apps with similar functionality

 Start wrk